sisrfeng/ArgWrap/README.md

 *   `wrapA_tail_indent_braces`

-    Specifies if the closing brace should be indented to argument depth.
+    Specifies if the closing brace should be indented to arg depth.

     Tail indent disabled: